giovanischiar/rule-of-three-wearos/README.md

 ## Challenges
   - There weren't any particular challenges in creating this app.
 Although it's a very simple app, it was interesting to create a WearOS app.

-## Structure
-  Please check [my other project](https://github.com/giovanischiar/fridgnet?tab=readme-ov-file#structure) to learn more about the notation I used to create the diagrams in this project.

 ## Diagrams
+  Please check <a href="https://github.com/giovanischiar/diagram-notation">this repository</a> to learn more about the notation I used to create the diagrams in this project.]

 ### Package `io.schiar.ruleofthree`
   This diagram shows all the packages the application has, along with their structures.
 Some packages are simplified, while others are more detailed.